This malai kofta recipe is a vegetarian delight made of paneer and potato balls in a rich tomato gravy. Smooth, creamy, and oh so delicious!

 Is it possible to make vegan malai kofta?

-Absolutely.
+Of course.
 Instead of paneer, go for semi-firm tofu and swap the cream for some coconut milk as mentioned earlier.
 Your vegan version of the dish is ready and it’s just as delicious.
-Here’s a detailed recipe from The Curious Chickpea if you want to go the vegan route.

 Malai Kofta (Indian Dumplings in Sauce)